serauff/pds2425_project_docs/docs/source/data_generation.rst

 The above example annotates `'R&D'` as the answer to our question and selects the first and third occurence as the starting strings.

-After doing this to our whole dataframe, we can pass it to the :py:func:`annotate_ds` function
+After doing this to our whole dataframe, we can pass it to the :py:func:`data_gen.annotate_ds` function

 >>> annotate_df = annotate_ds(annotate_df, 'an_answers', 'context', 'special_handling')